remp2020/remp/Mailer/extensions/mailer-module/README.md

 * *Number of emails.* Limits number of emails to be sent within the batch.
 * *Start date.* Specifies when the batch should be sent (now or in the future).

-When the *job*/*batch* is created, you need to push *"Start sending"* button to trigger the execution.
-First, the background processor will receive necessary information about target group of users and prepares metadata for sending daemon.
+When the *job*/*batch* is created, you need to either push *"Start sending"* or *"Prepare queue" button*.
+After pressing both buttons, the background processor will receive necessary information about target group of users and prepare metadata for sending daemon.

-Once the metadata is ready and the *batch* is in the *processed* state, it will be picked up by sending daemon and actual emails will be sent via preconfigured Mailer (SMTP, Mailgun, ...).
+Once the metadata is ready, when pressed *"Start sending"* button, the batch will be picked up by sending daemon and actual emails will be sent via preconfigured Mailer (SMTP, Mailgun, ...).
+When "Prepare queue" button was pressed, the *batch* is in the *processed* state, all the metadata is prepared and the *number of emails* that will be actually sent is available.

 You can create and execute *jobs*/*batches* programmatically by using provided API endpoints.

+To remove old *batches* that are in the *processed* state use `mail:remove-old-batches` command.
+Batch is considered to be old when it is in the `processed` state for more than 24 hours.
+All the metadata prepared when changing state to `processed` can be outdated, and it is not recommended to use for sending emails.

 ### Generators